00-Evan/00-Evan.github.io/_posts/2024/2024-07-25-coming-soon-to-shattered-a-journal-overhaul.md

 ![](/assets/images/{{page.date|date:'%Y/%Y-%m-%d'}}/upgrade-ui-1.png){: .align-center}

 I hope that this will really help improve clarity on upgrading mechanics, especially for less experienced players.
-The window shows almost every stat in the game that sclaes with upgrades, properly handles cases like identified items, and even shows extra information such as curse or enchant removal chance!
+The window shows almost every stat in the game that scales with upgrades, properly handles cases like unidentified items, and even shows extra information such as curse or enchant removal chance!

 ![](/assets/images/{{page.date|date:'%Y/%Y-%m-%d'}}/upgrade-ui-2.png){: .align-center}